-Our aim with English File fourth edition has been to make every lesson better and to make the package more student-and teacher-friendly.
-As well as the main A, B, C Student's Book lessons, there is a range of material that you can use according to your students' needs, and the time and resources you have available.
+Our aim with American English File Third Edition has been to make every lesson better and to make the package more student- and teacher-friendly.
+As well as the main A, B, C Student Book lessons, there is a range of material that you can use according to your students' needs, and the time and resources you have available.
 Don't forget: